Skip to main content

 Libra mascot presenting

-The chat input, top to bottom
+The chat input, left to right

-The Tools dropdown
+The Tools menu

 A single menu for everything you’d want to attach or create.